Affiliate Disclosure

 other tested mats

-We liked the Imprint – Cumulus9 the least, and surprisingly it was not the lowest price mat we tested.
+We liked the Imprint – Cumulus9 (now discontinued) the least, and surprisingly it was not the lowest price mat we tested.
 This mat measured a standard 20-inch width and was 36-inches long, an average-sized mat overall.

 The Cumulus9 was the only mat that left actual imprints of our feet in the mat throughout use.
 The foam is moderately firm, but as we shifted position, feet imprints compounded and gave the mat a cratered appearance.
 More importantly, it took a while before the mat recovered and provided support again.